Contribution Guidelines

 output:

-This test will succeed if the log output does not contain id "932260", which would indicate that the rule in question did not match and so did not generate an alert.
+This test will succeed if the log does not contain an entry for rule 932260, which would indicate that the rule in question did not match and so did not generate an alert.

 It is possible to encode an entire test request.
 This encapsulates the request and means that the request headers and payload don’t need to be explicitly declared.
 This is useful when a test request needs to use unusual bytes which might break YAML parsers, or when a test request must be intentionally malformed in a way that is impossible to describe otherwise.
 An encoded request is sent exactly as intended.